How to Choose Your Best Disneyland Ticket

-First, we have created a flow-chart and detailed guide for general admission tickets: click here for that page.
+Our strongest tool for helping you understand and select your best Disneyland ticket is a flow-chart and detailed guide for general admission tickets: click here for that page.
 We (humbly) think that is a great place to start, and we hope it helps clarify terms and options; we created the flowchart especially for folks who work well with visuals.
-If you are trying to decide what options work best for you personally, we want to help with that too.
+If you are trying to decide what Disneyland ticket options work best for you personally, we want to help with that too.

 Three days is a sweet spot for a visit to Disneyland Park and Disney California Adventure Park.